morrislenny/track1-turtles/TURTLE.md

 ;; (forward :smith0 50)
 ;; (forward :smith1 50)
 ;; (forward :neo 50)
-;; these four lines are equivalent to this one line (doseq [n (turtle-names)] (forward n 50))
+;; these four lines above are equivalent to this one line below (doseq [n (turtle-names)] (forward n 50))
 ```